 3) The Kasuga Grand Shrine

-You reach there by taking a path that leads from Nara Park to the shrine itself.
+You reach this grandest of shrines by taking a path that leads from Nara Park to the shrine itself.
 As you can see, the path to the shrine is lined with thousands of stone lanterns.

 Aaaah!
 How did that deer get in the picture of the lanterns?
 Get a life, deer!

 The shrine is decorated in the customary colors of white and shrine orange.
 Because it is a Grand Shrine, it is much bigger than the ice shrine earlier.
-There is an admission fee of 500 Yen (about 5 dollars).
+The last time I visited, there was an admission fee of 500 Yen (about 5 dollars).
 Follow the signs and you’ll be able to see the entire shrine complex.

 24 Hour Treasure